tianahR/stock-trading-python-app/README.md

 To schedule run time every 30 minutes ( you can change code if you want to run it every hour or daily for example) python scheduler.py

 To Use Windows Task Scheduler
 run_ticker_script.bat is created

 ## Output

-The script will create a file called tickers.csv in the project folder.
+The script created a file called tickers.csv in the project folder.
-Each row in the CSV represents a stock ticker with fields such as:ticker, name, market, locale, primary_exchange, type, active,currency_name, cik, composite_figi, share_class_figi, last_updated_utc
+Now it will load the row in a database in snowflake Each row represents a stock ticker with fields such as:ticker, name, market, locale, primary_exchange, type, active,currency_name, cik, composite_figi, share_class_figi, last_updated_utc,ds

 ## Learning Resources